HISTORIC ARTICLE

 Loading ...

 Japan is located on the most geologically active part of the planet, the Ring of Fire.
 The roughly horseshoe-shaped Ring of Fire circles the South Pacific, the eastern rim of Asia, and the western edge of the Americas.
-This region is known for its volcanic eruptions and earthquakes.
+This is known for its volcanic eruptions and earthquakes.
 Japan is no exception.
 Fuji’s Hoei eruption was preceded by a massive earthquake.
 The estimated-8.6-magnitude earthquake likely triggered a primed Fuji to erupt.

 Media Credits